ideasman42/the_joy_of_life_drawing/book.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 Page 10....

-'....to create a loose line image of John for this
+to create a loose line image of John for this
 5 minute pose....9th October 2008

 ----